coconiemel/coconiemel.github.io/README.md

 # Portfolio of Coco Niemel

+## General Information
+The project is a collection of different assignments collected in a portfolio site.
+It contains a resume and shows how I take on different sides of workflows and data analysis.
-As an assignment of the Workflows course of the Data Science for Biology minor (Utrecht university of applied sciences).
+It is part of the Workflows course from the minor Data science for biology at Utrecht university of applied sciences.

 ## Table of Contents
 * Curriculum Vitae